Cloud

 • For customers or prospects who currently have a managed instance that needs to pause their journey, but intend to come back within a couple of months.

-• Tear down a managed instance - [Issue Template]
+Tear down a Cloud instance - New Request

 • For customers or prospects who have elected to stop their managed instance journey entirely.
 They accept that they will no longer have access to the data from the instance as it will be permanently deleted.

-• Convert Trial Managed Instance to paid issue - [Issue Template]
+Convert Trial Cloud instance to paid - New Request

 • For prospects who sign the deal after trial expires.

-• Enable telemtry on a managed instance - [Issue Template]
+Enable telemetry on a Cloud instance - New Request

 • For customers or prospects who currently do have a managed instance and you would like to enable collection of user-level metrics.

-• Disable telemtry on a managed instance - [Issue Template]
+Disable telemtry on a Cloud instance - New Request

 • For customers or prospects who currently do have a managed instance and you would like to disable collection of user-level metrics.